Sri Lanka Visa for Indian Passport Holders

 Documents Required for Sri Lanka Visa from India

-Indian passport holders applying for the ETA (Electronic Travel Authorisation) should prepare the following documents.
+Indian passport holders applying for the ETA (Free for Indians since Sep 2024) should prepare the following documents.
 Specific requirements may vary slightly based on your purpose of visit and the application channel — always cross-check with the official Sri Lanka embassy portal before submission.

 1. Valid Indian passport (minimum 6 months validity)